What is Mortgage Loan?

 Mortgage for First Time Home Buyers

 Most first home buyers prefer to opt for a mortgage loan when it comes to purchasing a home.
-There are different types of mortgage loans available for the first time homebuyers in India.
-However, it is important for first time home buyers to understand how much down payment he/she can offer and accordingly ask for financial aid.
-There are conventional and government backed mortgages loans available in the market from which you need to choose carefully after understanding the market condition, comparing the interest rates offered by various lenders, and analyzing your capacity for loan repayment.
+There are different types of mortgage loans available for first-time homebuyers in India.
+However, it is important for first-time home buyers to understand how much down payment he/she can offer and accordingly ask for financial aid.
+There are conventional and government-backed mortgage loans available in the market from which you need to choose carefully after understanding the market condition, comparing the interest rates offered by various lenders, and analyzing your capacity for loan repayment.
 In this case, a mortgage broker can help you choose the most competitive home loan deal available in the market.

 Benefits of Mortgage Loans

 There are multiple benefits associated with opting for a mortgage which include –

 - A borrower can avail almost 70% of the property value as loan amount

 - There is no restriction on the use of the loan amount.
 It can be used for fulfilling both personal and business requirements.

 - Flexible and long repayment tenure that goes up to 15 to 20 years

 - Simple eligibility criteria.
 Both salaried and self –employed individuals can apply for it.